swagger-api/swagger-play/play-2.7/swagger-play2/README.md

 # Swagger Play2 Module

 ## Overview
 This is a module to support Swagger annotations within [Play Framework](http://www.playframework.org) controllers.
-This library uses Swagger 1.5 and supports Play 2.6 (version 1.0.x) and Play 2.7 (version 2.0.x).
+This library uses Swagger 1.5 and supports Play 2.7 (version 2.0.x).
 It can be used for both Scala and Java based applications.

 We also would like to support Swagger 2.0 in the future and contributions to that end will be gladly accepted.

 ## Version History

-* swagger-play2 2.0.1-SNAPSHOT supports play 2.6/2.7 and swagger 2.0.
+* swagger-play2 2.0.1-SNAPSHOT supports play 2.7 and swagger 2.0.
 Merged from fork https://github.com/Iterable/swagger-play

 ###New and Noteworthy